 Tobacco Industry Marketing

-Only Alaska and North Dakota are funding their tobacco control programs at levels currently recommended by the Centers for Disease Control and Prevention (CDC), meaning tobacco company marketing efforts are largely occurring without effective, well-funded state tobacco control programs to respond.
+No states are funding their tobacco control programs at or above the levels currently recommended by the Centers for Disease Control and Prevention (CDC), meaning that tobacco company marketing efforts are largely occurring without effective, well-funded state tobacco control programs to respond.

 What do the major cigarette companies spend their advertising dollars on?

-- The largest single category of marketing and promotional expenditures in 2012 by far was price discounts paid to cigarette retailers or wholesalers to reduce the cost of cigarettes to the consumer.
-This category accounted for 85.1 percent ($7.8 billion) of expenditures.1 The price of cigarettes has a very significant effect on youth smoking.
+- The largest single category of marketing and promotional expenditures in 2016 was price discounts paid to cigarette retailers to reduce the cost of cigarettes to the consumer.
+This category accounted for 66.7 percent ($5.8 billion) of expenditures.1 The price of cigarettes has a very significant effect on youth smoking.
 Every 10 percent increase in the price of cigarettes reduces youth consumption by 7 percent.3 Price discounts and retail value-added promotions can negate the impact of state cigarette tax increases.

-- The second and third largest expenditure categories were promotional allowances paid to cigarette wholesalers and retailers respectively.1
+- The second and third largest expenditure categories were price discounts and promotional allowances paid to cigarette wholesalers.1

 How does tobacco product advertising affect youth smoking?

 - The 2012 Surgeon General's report on preventing tobacco use among youth concluded that there is a causal relationship between tobacco industry advertising and promotional efforts, and the initiation and progression of tobacco use among young people.4

 - A 2010 study found that youth who reported having a favorite tobacco ad at the start of the study in 2003 were 50 percent more likely to have smoked five years later in 2008.
 After the start of the R.J.
 Reynolds “Camel No. 9” advertising campaign in 2007, the proportion of girls with a favorite ad increased by 10 percentage points.5